-At Engineering Design Day 2019, 72 percent of the teams were interdisciplinary, featuring students from several different undergraduate majors.
+At Design Day 2019 on April 29, 72 percent of the teams were interdisciplinary, featuring students from several different undergraduate majors.
 The remaining 28 percent of the projects were specific to individual majors at the College of Engineering, such as civil engineering and chemical engineering.
 Out of the 100-plus projects, 63 percent were sponsored by corporate partners and 37 percent were supported by departments or units at the University of Arizona.

 Throughout the year, student teams design, build and test tools and technologies for their senior capstone projects in areas ranging from aerospace to electronics to energy to medicine.
 The breakdown by sector for the 100-plus projects for Design Day 2019 include: